mi-classroom/mi-web-technologien-beiboot-ss2020-p2sk/frontend/README.md

 ### Wachter

+The watchers are running in parallel.

 #### Sass/Scass

 The sass watcher will compile all style files from `styles/` to `public/css/`.

 #### Typescript

 The typescript/javascript files will also be watched and if changes happen gets compiled from `src/` to `public/js/`.
 The typescript is configured in `tsconfig.json` and will compile `*.js` files too.
-More infos can be found here https://www.typescriptlang.org/tsconfig.
+More infos about the `tsconfig.json` can be found here https://www.typescriptlang.org/tsconfig.
+General infos about typescript can be found in the official docs https://www.typescriptlang.org/docs.

 #### Eslint

-Styleguide options config autofix beschreiben.

-###

-Will

-The node_modules folder will only exists in the container.
-Therefore ?

-0. Container muss beim ersten Start Module (+dev) installieren node_modules?
-1. Container startet server.js, und die watcher (sass, eslint-watch und tsc) parallel
-2. per docker-compose logs -f frontend lässt sich der output überwachen
+todo

 ## Production Mode

-docker-compose exec -u root frontend ./node_modules/.bin/node-minify -c uglify-es -i public/js/script.js -o public/js/script.min.js --option '{"mangle": true}'
+In production mode the files will be compiled and minified.

 ## Whats missing